-The new, time-sharing formula is shown here.
+The new Pay for Extra Care child support formula is shown here.
 Child support is calculated in 3 steps.

 To calculate child support, all you need to know is the taxable income of the paying parent, the number and ages of the children, and the percentage of care provided by the main carer.